 Brush like a pro & keep it fresh

-To keep your teeth and gums clean and healthy, it's important to have a routine of regular brushing and cleaning.
-If you want to maintain a healthy smile and have good oral hygiene, you should brush your teeth with a fluoride toothpaste at least twice a day and have regular check-ups with your dentist.
+To keep your teeth and gums clean and healthy, it's important to have a good dental hygiene routine in place.
+If you want a sparkling smile, you should brush your teeth with a fluoride toothpaste at least twice a day and have regular check-ups with your dentist.

 What are the risks associated with poor dental hygiene?